LEAN-96/Logistic-Regression/README.md

    - The logistic regression model is trained on the preprocessed data using the `fit()` method.
 The training process involves minimizing the log-loss function to find optimal model parameters.

 4. **Evaluation**:
    - Model performance is evaluated using metrics such as accuracy score, precision, recall, and F1-score.
-A **confusion matrix** is also generated to visualize the number of true positives, true negatives, false positives, and false negatives.

 5. **Visualization**:
-   - Users can expect visualizations like accuracy plots over training iterations and confusion matrix heatmaps to better understand model performance.
+   - Users can expect visualizations like accuracy plots over training iterations to better understand model performance.

 ## 2. Requirements